Gerald Nagler, Honorary Chair of the Board

 Anne Ramberg, Board Member (Lawyer)

 Anne Ramberg has been a lawyer since 1976, of which 13 years with her own law firm.
-She has been a member of the Ethical review board at the Swedish National Police Board and has, since the year 2000, held the position of Secretary General for the Swedish Bar Association.
+She has been a member of the Ethical review board at the Swedish National Police Board and was between 2000 and 2019 the Secretary General for the Swedish Bar Association.
 She has several assignment in Sweden and internationally, among other as a member of the board at the International Bar Association Human Rights Institute, IBAHRI and as an ad-hoc judge at the European Court of Human Rights as well as mediator at the Court of Conciliation and Arbitration at the Organisation for Security and Co-operation in Europe, OSSE, and chairperson of the board at the Stockholm Centre for the Rights of the Child at Stockholm University.